wu-liu/takehome/README.md

 i have an extended experiece using Anthropic API in the past for a LangChain project.

 # Implementation Details
+## A Simple One-Page HTML
+The index.html file is available in the source directory.

+## Apache Web Server
+The index.html is hosted by an Apache Web Server on a Ubuntu machine.

+## System Diagram

-# How to Build & Test
+# How to Test

-**To test it:** upload any alcohol label photo (or an AI-generated one), fill in some application fields, and click Verify label.
+Upload any alcohol label photo (or an AI-generated one), fill in some application fields, and click Verify label.
 The batch mode works great with multiple images dropped at once.